switch263/steamMarketWatcher/readme.md

 #Possible issues

 * Unicode characters that I don't handle.
 This will probably happen so tell me asap, should be a quick fix.
+* Steam changing the market's structure.
+Since the crawling is based on hard-coded URLs, this could be broken in an instant if Steam decides to update their URLs.

 If the item isn't found, make the search yourself on https://steamcommunity.com/market/ and look if you didn't mistype something or if the item's associated url is a bit funky.
 Then tell me if you can't